Amotekun Nabs 17 Suspected Kidnappers in Ondo

 He further disclosed that operatives arrested Abdulahi, Kada and Useni over conspiracy, stealing and anti-grazing activities in Elegbeka Reserve Forest and Ifon.

-“One Friday, aged 43, was also arrested for breaking and stealing, while Yayah Abba was apprehended for stealing motorcycles and water pumps in collaboration with Masadi and Abubakar.”
+“One Friday, 43, was also arrested for breaking and stealing, while Yayah Abba was apprehended for stealing motorcycles and water pumps in collaboration with Masadi and Abubakar,” he stated.

-Reassuring residents, Adeleye said the security situation in the state remains under control.
-“Across the board, we want to assure the people of Ondo State that Ondo remains peaceful, and criminal activities are on the decline,” he said.
+Reassuring residents, Adeleye said the security situation in the state remains under control, adding: “Across board, we want to assure the people of Ondo State that the state remains peaceful, and criminal activities are on the decline.”